bkinaan/Ethical_Hacking/src/The History of the Internet.md

 [Here](https://en.wikipedia.org/wiki/History_of_the_Internet) is the source for the main content of this timeline.

+*Note: I'm truly sorry if any of the external links don't work.
+I know that it is so frustrating when *

 ## Why was the Internet created?
 Before 1983, virtually every computer lived in its own world.
 They had no contact with each other.
 Of course, with certain companies there were networks where computers could talk to each other but publically this didn't exist.
 Actually, the Internet was first created for military purposes.
 While people all over the world were working to invent the Internet, the U.S. Department of Defence research arm known as the Advanced Resarch Projects Agency (ARPA) -- note you might recognize this group's current name the Defense Advanced Research Projects Agency (DARPA) -- had enough funding and manpower to carry it out.
 Without ARPA, the Internet would have never been created.
 In 1969 ARPA had created a network of computers (called ARPANET) that connected universities, government agencies, and defense contracotrs from around the country.
 ARPANET was a huge hit but it wasn't the Internet.
 It had a huge problem -- it wasn't mobile.
 If the government wanted to use this technology on the front lines, they couldn't be lugging around computers the size of entire rooms and have them all be hard wired together.
 To solve this problem there were two things that needed to happen.
 First, was to build a wireless network that could relay information by radio or satellite.
 The second was to connect this wireless system to the current ARPANET.
 This was called "internetworking".